The Vandewalls arrived in England from Holland some time in the late Sixteenth Century.

 The Seward / Vandewall bust of Pope then disappears from view for nearly 200 years and reappears in 1967 with Philip and Margaret Andrade, antique dealers of White Oxen Manor, Nr.
 Rattery, South Brent, Devon TQ10 9JX.
 01364 72454.

 1967.
-Sold to dealer Robin Eden of Pickwick Manor, Pickwick, Corsham, Wilts. who then sold it to
+The bust was sold to dealer Robin Eden of Pickwick Manor, Pickwick, Corsham, Wilts. who then sold it to -